LOVE, MARRIAGE, AND FAMILY

 15 Pope John Paul II.
 The Original Unity of Man and Woman, in The Theology of the Body - Human Love in the Divine Plan.
 Pauline Books and Media, Boston, 1997.

 16 Henry Gray.
 Gray's Anatomy of the Human Body.
-40th Edition, edited by Susan Standring.
+40th Edition, Susan Standring (ed).
 Churchill Livingstone, Elsevier, Orlando, Florida, 2008.

 17 Cunningham FG, MD, Editor: William's Obstetrics, 23rd Edition, McGraw-Hill, New York, 2010.